 Investment income primarily consists of interest, dividends, income from limited partnership interests, rental income from real estate, and income from certain derivative transactions.
 Interest is recognized on an accrual basis using the effective yield method and dividends are recorded at the ex-dividend date.
 Interest income for ABS and MBS is determined considering estimated pay-downs, including prepayments, obtained from third-party data sources and internal estimates.
 Actual prepayment experience is periodically reviewed and effective yields are recalculated when differences arise between the prepayments originally anticipated and the actual prepayments received and currently anticipated.
 For ABS and MBS of high credit quality with fixed interest rates, the effective yield is recalculated on a retrospective basis.
 For all others, the effective yield is generally recalculated on a prospective basis.
 Net investment income for AFS fixed income securities includes the impact of accreting the credit loss allowance for the time value of money.
 Accrual of income is suspended for fixed income securities when the timing and amount of cash flows expected to be received is not reasonably estimable.
 Accrual of income is suspended for mortgage loans, bank loans and agent loans that are in default or when full and timely collection of principal and interest payments is not probable.
 Accrued income receivable is monitored for recoverability and when not expected to be collected is written off through net investment income.
 Cash receipts on investments on nonaccrual status are generally recorded as a reduction of amortized cost.
 Income from limited partnership interests carried at fair value is recognized based upon the changes in fair value of the investee's equity primarily determined using NAV.
-Income from EMA limited partnership interests is recognized based on the Company's share of the partnerships' earnings.
-Income from EMA limited partnership interests is generally recognized on a three month delay due to the avai
+Income from EMA limited partnership interests is generally recognized on a three month delay due to the availability of the related financial statements from investees.